glorylo/Joyride/README.md

     }
 ```

-You then create an *LoginScreen* for both andriod and ios implementing the *ILogin* interface.
-Create a custom step that binds to use the method to this interface like so:
+You then create a *LoginScreen* for both andriod and ios implementing the *ILogin* interface.
+Create a binding custom step to use the method to this interface like so:

 ```csharp
    [Given(@"I login as user ""([^""]*)"" with password ""([^""]*)"")]